Fontaineconsult/DSND_Project_1/explanation_1.md

     Since most opperations are O(N), we can say:

+        Added up: (N Log N) + 9N
-        Worst Case: (N Log N) + 9N where N is length of input string
+        Worse Case: (N Log N) from sorting the string characters by frequency.
+Where N is the number of unique characters

     Space complexity for a binary tree is O(N), so the space complexity is O(N), where N is the size of the